mdbakerfarhad/NSDIC-Internship-Projects/README.md

 ---

 ## 🔗 **LinkedIn Post**
-You can view my LinkedIn post showcasing these projects here: [Insert LinkedIn Post Link]
+You can view my LinkedIn post showcasing these projects here: https://lnkd.in/gt7B9kAk
 ---

 ## 🙏 **Acknowledgments**